Register for a Hike

-Saturday hikes will begin and end at Donner Ski Ranch located on Donner Pass Rd./ Highway 40 on Donner Summit.
+Saturday hikes will be on September 9th; they will begin and end at Donner Ski Ranch located on Donner Pass Rd./ Highway 40 on Donner Summit.
 That’s exit 174 from I-80 and then 3.5 miles east.
 Choose one of the hikes listed below.
 Guides lead groups of approximately 15–20 people to interpretive spots telling stories and giving detailed historical information focused on emigrant and area history.
 Tickets are $65 per hiker.
+Deadline for registration is August 28, 2023.

 Notice: In the event that the USDA Forest Service closes the Tahoe National Forest, we will be unable to hike.
 For health and safety reasons, we may need to cancel the event.
 In either case, refunds will be made upon request (minus the Eventbrite processing fee).
 You may request that your fee carries to next year’s event.
 Let’s hope that the winds blow favorably.